 Full details for eligibility, submission and judging are below.
 Submit up to five sketches; we’ll select winners and runners-up and highlight your sketches on the ALA website and social media.

-All sketches must be received by 5 pm CT on Wednesday, October 28, 2020.
-Winners will be announced at the ALA Virtual Conference on Friday, November 6, 2020.
+All sketches must be received by 5 pm CT on Tuesday, December 8th, 2020.
+Winners will be announced by Friday, December 18th.

 Who is Eligible to Enter:

 ALA Members and Non-Members are welcome to participate - there is no entry fee.
 You must be a licensed architect, architecture associate, architecture student, or supplier/service provider to the built environment.

 A SINGLE, FIRST PLACE AWARD and up to three (3) RUNNER-UP AWARDS will be awarded in each category of licensed architect, architecture associate or supplier/service provider, and architecture student (three categories), as chosen by the panel of judges.
 The judges may also elect to award HONORABLE MENTION AWARDS that recognize an outstanding aspect of a sketch, such as humor, timeliness (Covid-19 pandemic), use of a unique medium, etc.

 The single first place award will receive a $200 gift card, art prize pack, and cocktail napkins imprinted with their sketch.

 Runner-Up awards include an art prize pack from sponsors or a $25 BLICK gift card.

 Honorable Mention awards will be published along with all winners on the ALA website, in social media, and in Licensed Architect, a publication of the Association of Licensed Architects.

 The prizes will be mailed to winners by Friday, December 18, 2020.
 The cocktail napkins will be sent as soon as printed.